Britain's FTSE underperforms, mining shares a drag

 By Lionel Laurent

-LONDON, Aug 3 Top UK shares underperformed their European counterparts on Monday, with mining stocks hit by weaker-than-expected manufacturing conditions in China that caused global commodity prices to tumble.
+LONDON, Aug 3 Top UK shares underperformed their European counterparts on Monday, with mining stocks hit by worse-than-expected manufacturing conditions in China that caused global commodity prices to tumble.

-Data showing UK manufacturing growth picked up in July while new orders grew at the slowest pace in nearly a year did little to change share prices.

-But shares in testing firm Intertek Group jumped more than 11 percent after it posted an improvement in first-half organic growth and maintained its full-year guidance.
+Corporate results were more encouraging.
+Shares in testing firm Intertek Group jumped more than 9 percent after it posted an improvement in first-half organic growth and maintained its full-year guidance.

-The FTSE 100, which is more skewed towards energy and natural resources than many indexes in the region, was down 0.1 percent at 1053 GMT.
-The pan-European FTSEurofirst 300 was up 0.7 percent.
+The UK FTSE 100, which is more skewed towards energy and natural resources than many indexes in the region, was down 0.1 percent at 0816 GMT.
+The pan-European FTSEurofirst 300 was up 0.4 percent.

 UK stocks have underperformed Europe by some 14 percentage points so far this year.
-Credit Suisse downgraded UK stocks last week, citing the risk of an interest-rate increase as well as the commodities sell-off.
+Credit Suisse downgraded UK stocks last week, citing the threat of an interest-rate increase as well as the ongoing commodities sell-off.

 "It has been quite relentless for mining stocks ... the London market is quite heavy on commodities stocks and that is not helping things," said Mark Ward, head of execution at Sanlam Securities.

 Financial-technology company Fidessa fell 10 percent, however, after warning of greater "headwinds" into 2016 as competition among its financial-sector customers might lead to further closures or mergers.
-(Reporting by Lionel Laurent, editing by Larry King/Ruth Pitchford)
+(Reporting by Lionel Laurent, editing by Larry King)

 SEOUL, March 23 The South Korean won ended slightly higher on Thursday, with many investors on the sidelines ahead of a vote on U.S. President Donald Trump's healthcare policy.